DingWB/pytbmate/README.md

 ```
 export PATH=/usr/local/htslib/bin:$PATH
 ```
-You can chech whether tabix is successfully installed by running:
+You can check whether tabix is successfully installed by running:
 ```
 tabix -h
 ```